lytienking/aws-note/README.md

 157:
 168: Service control policies (SCPs) are one type of policy that you can use to manage your organization
 170: WAF also Size constraints, geo-match (block countries)
+172: With Amazon CloudFront, you can enforce secure end-to-end connections to origin servers by using HTTPS.
+Field-level encryption adds an additional layer of security that lets you protect specific data throughout system processing so that only certain applications can see it.
+174: auto scaling groups can not span multi region
+178: Using AWS Backup is a simple and efficient way to backup EC2 instances and RDS databases to a separate region
+179:
+180: AWS WAF deploy on Application Load Balancer, API Gateway, CloudFront, AppSync GraphQL API, Cognito User Pool
 181:
 184:
 185: To ensure that an Amazon Elastic Container Service (ECS) application has permission to access Amazon Simple Storage Service (S3), the correct solution is to create an AWS Identity and Access Management (IAM) role with the necessary S3 permissions and specify that role as the taskRoleArn in the task definition for the ECS application